Frequently Asked Questions

 - Pelvic floor disorders—These disorders are caused by weakening of the muscles and tissues of the pelvic floor and include urinary incontinence, accidental bowel leakage, and pelvic organ prolapse.

-- Constipation—Long-term constipation often is present in women with urinary incontinence, especially in older women.
+- Constipation—Long-term constipation is often present in women with urinary incontinence, especially in older women.
+Treating constipation may help with urinary symptoms.

-The first two steps in assessing urinary incontinence usually are a medical history and physical exam:
+The first steps in assessing urinary incontinence are usually a medical history and physical exam:

-- Medical history—Your gynecologist or other health care professional will ask you to explain your signs and symptoms in detail.
+- Medical history—Your obstetrician–gynecologist (ob-gyn) should ask you to explain your signs and symptoms in detail.
 You may be asked to fill out a bladder diary for a few days.
+In a bladder diary, you record the time and amount of leakage as well as the times you urinated.
+You also note how much liquid you drank and what you were doing when a leak happened.

 - Physical exam—A pelvic exam may be done to see if you have pelvic organ prolapse and to look for other anatomical problems.
 A "cough test" may be done during the exam.
 During a cough test, you are asked to cough and bear down with a full bladder to see if urine leaks.
 A pad test may be done, in which you wear a pad that absorbs leaked urine.
 The pad is weighed for the amount of leakage.
 A test to measure the support of the urethra may be done.

-Your gynecologist or other health care professional may first recommend nonsurgical treatment.
+Your ob-gyn may first recommend nonsurgical treatment.
 This may include lifestyle changes, bladder training, physical therapy, and using certain bladder support devices.
 For urgency urinary incontinence, the treatment may involve medication.
 Surgery may help certain types of incontinence.
 Often, several treatments are used together for the best effect.

-- Lose weight.
-In overweight women, losing even a small amount of weight (less than 10% of total body weight) may decrease urine leakage.
+Losing weight.
+In overweight women, losing even a small amount of weight (less than 10 percent of total body weight) may decrease urine leakage.

-- Manage your fluid intake.
+Managing your fluid intake.
 If you have leakage in the early morning or at night, you may want to limit your intake of fluids several hours before bedtime.
-Limiting the amount of fluids you drink also may be useful (no more than 2 liters total a day).
+Limiting how much you drink may also be useful (no more than 2 liters of fluids total a day).
+If your urine is pale or has no color, you may be drinking too much.
 Limiting alcohol and caffeine may be helpful as well.

-- Train your bladder.
-The goal of bladder training is to learn how to control the urge to empty the bladder and increase the time span between urinating to normal intervals (every 3–4 hours during the day and every 4–8 hours at night).
+Training your bladder.
+The goal of bladder training is to learn how to control the urge to empty the bladder and increase the time span between urinating to normal intervals (every 3 to 4 hours during the day and every 4 to 8 hours at night).
+After a few weeks of training, you may leak urine less often.

 Many medications are available to help reduce the symptoms of urgency urinary incontinence and overactive bladder:

-- Drugs that control muscle spasms or unwanted bladder contractions can help prevent leakage from urgency urinary incontinence and relieve the symptoms of urgency and frequency.
+Medications that control muscle spasms or unwanted bladder contractions can help prevent leakage from urgency urinary incontinence and relieve the symptoms of urgency and frequency.
+They are available in pill form or as a skin gel or skin patch.
+A medication called oxybutynin is available over-the-counter as a patch.
+Possible side effects include dry mouth, dry eyes, and constipation.

-- Mirabegron is a drug that relaxes the bladder muscle and allows the bladder to store more urine.
-This drug is used to treat urgency urinary incontinence and relieve the symptoms of urgency and frequency.
+Mirabegron is a medication that relaxes the bladder muscle and allows the bladder to store more urine.
+This medication is used to treat urgency urinary incontinence and relieve the symptoms of urgency and frequency.

-- Injection of a drug called onabotulinumtoxinA into the muscle of the bladder helps stop unwanted bladder muscle contractions.
-The effects last for about 3–9 months.
+Injection of a drug called onabotulinumtoxinA into the muscle of the bladder helps stop unwanted bladder muscle contractions.
+The effects last for about 3 to 9 months.
+Possible side effects include UTI and, in about 5 in 100 women, an inability to empty the bladder.
+If this happens, you may need to use a catheter to drain the bladder for a few days to a few weeks.

-- Slings—Different types of slings, such as those made from your own tissue or synthetic materials, can be used to health care professional lift or provide support for the urethra.
+Slings—Different types of slings, such as those made from your own tissue or synthetic materials, can be used to lift or provide support for the urethra.
 The synthetic midurethral sling is the most common type of sling used to correct SUI.
 This sling is a narrow strap made of synthetic mesh that is placed under the urethra.

 Accidental Bowel Leakage: Involuntary loss of control of the bowels.
 This condition can lead to leakage of solid stool, liquid stool, mucus, or gas.
 Also called fecal incontinence.